For I the Lord do not change. (Malachi 3:6)

 Seeking prayer, peace, and presence for this moment.

-When we are afraid, anxious, or overwhelmed, the most significant thing we can do is lean into the One who knows us completely and loves us best – the God of all comfort.
+When we are afraid, anxious, or overwhelmed, the most significant thing we can do is lean into the one who knows us completely and loves us best – the God of all comfort.

 LEARN MORE